Working with Columns

-Why do this?
-It can often be the case that you’d want to perform a validation check of a certain common type (e.g., checking that numerical values are all positive) across a number of columns.
-Rather than define the same rules across multiple invocations of the same validation method (one for each column), we can simply map the validation rules across those columns.
+Why is this useful?
+Often you’ll want to perform the same validation check (e.g., checking that numerical values are all positive) across multiple columns.
+Rather than defining the same rules multiple times, you can map the validation across those columns in a single step.

 PolarsRows2,000Columns11